Susana-dLG/Susana-dLG/README.md

 ### 🧮 Microsoft Excel
 <img src="https://img.icons8.com/color/48/000000/microsoft-excel-2019.png" width="40" />
-Skilled in using Excel for advanced data analysis, pivot tables, dashboards, and automation with formulas like `VLOOKUP`, `INDEX/MATCH`, and `IF` logic.
+Skilled in using Excel for advanced data analysis, pivot tables, dashboards, and automation with formulas like `VLOOKUP`, SUMIFS, and `IF` logic.

 ---